-• EPA approved DNR's modeling analysis based on allowable emissions for the Wisconsin Power and Light Edgewater Generating Station in Sheboygan, WI (Edgewater Station).
+• The EPA approved the DNR's modeling analysis based on allowable emissions for the Wisconsin Power and Light Edgewater Generating Station in Sheboygan, WI (Edgewater Station).
 This approval waives the requirement to do an annual emissions assessment for this facility as part of Appendix G. See Figure 6.